dark-dave007/cs50w-commerce/readme.md

 ```
 And follow the instructions given by Django.

+## Project Info
+To add categories, go to the admin panel (127.0.0.1:8000/admin), and manually add them.

 ### Details
 The project I made is an e-commerce, ebay like website that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a watchlist.